thirubs/CMTF-GCD/README.md

 Y           data matrix

-J and JM    the nRankf of Tensor and Matrix             (double)
+J and JM    the Rank of Tensor and Matrix             (double)

 U and UM        Initialization of factor matrices  (cell)